-Under rules introduced in April 2015 you can now take the whole of your pension pot as cash in one go if you wish.
+Under rules introduced in April 2015, once you reach the age of 55, you can now take the whole of your pension pot as cash in one go.
 However if you do this, you could end up with a large tax bill and run out of money in retirement.
 Get advice before you commit.

 How it works